thedatamonk/farmer-buddy/README.md

 QDRANT_API_KEY="your-qdrant-cloud-api-key" \
 QDRANT_COLLECTION="kisan_schemes" \
 uv run python scripts/index_schemes.py

+# 3. To re-index after updating a PDF, just run again — only new/changed PDFs are processed
+#    Use --force to re-index all PDFs from scratch
+uv run python scripts/index_schemes.py --force
 ```

 Use the same `QDRANT_URL`, `QDRANT_API_KEY`, and `QDRANT_COLLECTION` values you configured on Render.
 The script generates embeddings via OpenAI and uploads them directly to Qdrant Cloud.
+Already-indexed PDFs are skipped unless `--force` is used.
 Once complete, the deployed app can serve scheme queries immediately.

 </details>